Stains on Stainless Steel….

 Black or Grey Residue on New Stainless Steel Cookware

 Now this is an odd one and one I haven’t experienced myself.
-But I’ve seen a lot of queries about it so it was warranted some deeper research.
+But I’ve seen a lot of queries about how to clean a stainless steel pan that has a black or grey residue, so it warranted some deeper research.

-Here’s what quite a few users have experienced: They buy a new set of SS cookware and as expected, wash it with warm soapy water before the first use.
+Here’s what quite a few users have experienced: They buy a new set of stainless steel cookware and, as expected, wash it with warm soapy water before the first use.
 All good so far.
 Then comes time to wipe the inside and they find black or grey residue coming off on the paper towel.

 The interesting thing is, the residue is still there after multiple washes and cleanings.